loyjoy/academy/analytics/kpi/kpi.md

 ________________________

 ### Visualization
 Data can be also viewed visualized.
+For detailed descrioption see [Key Performance Indicators (KPI) 📈](/analytics/kpi/detailed/detailed.md)

 **KPIs over time**
 - In this chart you can view the individual KPIs over the specified time period or over the entire time period